isaacnmm/pestpolicy-hugo2XX/content/posts/does-alcohol-remove-paint/index.md

 Denatured alcohol is best used in mild paint removal, cleaning agent examinator, solvent for various bleaching agents as well as the sanding aid.
 On the other and, Isotropic Alcohol can be used in dense paint removal due to its high alkanol concentration index.
 In each of these, direct application on the painted surfaces such as vehicle body parts, furniture, rooftops, walls, containers, and floors work excellently in removing paint.

+> See Also: > Sprayer for Latex Paint

 ###  d.
 Type of paint removed

-Rubbing alcohol removes typically two major types of paints, i. e. , latex
-- based and water base paint.
+Rubbing alcohol removes typically two major types of paints, i. e. , latex-based and water base paint.
 The principle behind the removal is that alcohol liquefies (turns to liquid) the old paint.
 Quenching takes two to five minutes to achieve complete removal.
 Then wipe out the liquid to dryness.
-You will notice that some of the oil
-- based paints are not removed by alcohol.
+You will notice that some of the oil-based paints are not removed by alcohol.

 This cause is attributed to a low alcohol concentration or resin integration that prevents a complete breakdown of the molecular bond during the paint removal process.
 Its advisable, therefore, to consider alternative means such as ammonium solution, Acetone, or Lacquer thinner for paint removal.
 See Also: How to Stain a Deck for the First Time